Nantong Rongdu Thread Co., Ltd.

 4. Upholstery: Employed for sewing furniture upholstery, car interiors, and marine upholstery.

-5. Automotive: The bonded sewing thread is used in automotive upholstery, seat covers, and interior trim.
+5. Automotive: Used in automotive upholstery, seat covers, and interior trim.

 6. Industrial applications: Applied in industries such as marine, aviation, and construction for stitching heavy-duty materials and components together.